-A story remembered under Lough Owel, after a wish was tied with a twist of wool and the stem of a storm-blown daisy.
+A story remembered in Under Lough Owel, after a wish was tied with a twist of wool and the stem of a storm-blown daisy.

 Wishing Line Echo #2